Weatherization Assistance Program

 Serving Boone and Winnebago Counties, this program may help eligible homeowners with furnace repair or replacement if the heating system is non-operational or has been red-tagged by the utility company.

-PIPP (Percentage of Income Payment Program)
+PIPP (Percentage of Income Payment Plan)

 Some LIHEAP applicants may qualify for this program where an eligible client pays a percentage of their income, receives a monthly benefit towards their utility bill, and a reduction in overdue payments for every on-time payment they make by the bill due date.

 Serving Boone and Winnebago Counties, this program provides an additional payment toward the electric bill of a ComEd resident with household incomes up to 250% of the federal poverty level who can prove a hardship such as job loss, documented illness, military deployment, senior or disability hardships, among others.
+The Hardship program begins and ends at ComEd’s discretion and is different every year.